-Once they’ve registered and selected a timed ‘shopping’ slot, families will be able to collect their food from one of six pop-up community pantries that will be set up at sites across the city – including local schools, the Community Shop at Stocking Farm, a leisure centre and the King Power stadium.
+Once they’ve registered and selected a timed ‘shopping’ slot, families will be able to collect their food from one of six pop-up community pantries that will be set up at sites across the city – including local schools, a leisure centre and the King Power stadium.

 Families will be able to select a good food hamper and additional items from the community pantry, choosing food that their child likes to eat up to a value of around £25.

-Deputy city mayor Cllr Sarah Russell, who leads the city council’s anti-poverty agenda, said: “The soaring cost of living means more and more people are being pushed to crisis point.
+Deputy city mayor Cllr Sarah Russell, who leads the city council’s anti-poverty agenda, said: “The cost of living today means more and more people are being pushed to crisis point.

-“We don’t want to see families being forced to rely on initiatives like these pop-up pantries, but while there’s a need for this support, we’ll provide it.
+“We don’t want to see families having to rely on initiatives like these pop-up pantries, and it’s not acceptable that families find themselves in this position, but while there’s a need for this kind of support, we’ll provide it.

-“I’d like to thank the team at Samworth Brothers and Company Shop for helping us support thousands of young people and their families this half-term, and I’d also like to thank the volunteers who give up their time to help staff our six community pantries.
+“I’d like to thank Samworth Brothers and Company Shop for helping us support thousands of young people and their families once again this half-term, and I’d also like to thank the volunteers who give up their time to help staff our six community pantries.

 Leicester-based Samworth Brothers produce premium quality chilled and ambient foods – from sandwiches, meals and savoury pastries to salads, cooked meats and snacks – so are perfectly placed to provide the city council with the thousands of items required to provide a week’s worth of meals for thousands of children.

-“We’re very happy to be teaming up with the city council and Company Shop for a fifth time to make these much-needed pantries possible.
+Karen Holdsworth, Samworth Brothers’ group community coordinator, said: “We’re very happy to be teaming up with the city council again to make these much-needed pantries possible.

 “Samworth Brothers is, and has always been, very passionate about its role within our local communities and it’s wonderful that we can continue to support the council with this initiative.